jaanga/terrain-viewer/un-flatland/readme.md

 * Generic 3D library - can be used with other apps and libraries
 * FOSS, built with less than 500 lines of code
 * Very small file size ~ you can easily open up and start hacking
 * Fast enough to be usable.
-Display Frames per second
+Displays Frames per second

 ## Road Map

+* Fast, accurate way to go from XYZ to lat/ln/alt.
+Opposite of getPoint.
+* Add shade and shadows
+* Add fog
+* Reset view altitide with each redraw
+* Double click to zoom in to indicated location
+* Given lat/lon, find appropriate alt for camera and target
-* Place cameras at designated locations
+* <s>Place cameras at designated locations</s> 2014-03-04 ~ Sdded
 * Toggle between two types of camera controllers: first person or trackball
 * Add skybox?
 Add fog?
-* load four 128 x 128 meshes
+* <s>load four 128 x 128 meshes</s>
 * Add diagonal navigation buttons
-* Add and remove adjacent 3D tiles as needed
+* <s>Add and remove adjacent 3D tiles as needed</s>
 * Display adjacent tiles in 2D
 * Can we get this down to 30 metre detail?

 ## Issues and Bugs

-2014-02-20 ~ Theo

-* Update menus and read me
+2014-03-05 ~ Placard not display properly when permalink set

 2014-01-28